Apparently a container does not even need an OS whereas VMs do.

 is running.
 Most containers are built with a base OS image.
 Turns out you can

-create an image without a base OS by pulling the scratch
+create an image without a base OS by pulling the scratch image, that contains

 nothing.